Kate Paye: ABL and WNBA

 In 1996, Paye began her professional basketball career with the Seattle Reign in the American Basketball League (ABL) for three seasons until the league folded.

 She later joined the Women's National Basketball Association (WNBA) in 2000, and played for the Minnesota Lynx for two seasons.
 After she was waived by Lynx in May 2002, she signed a free agent contract with the Seattle Storm and played for them in the 2002 season.

 During her WNBA career, she spent the offseason pursuing a JD/MBA degree.
-And in the Spring of 2003, she graduated from Stanford Law School with a Juris Doctor and the Stanford Graduate School of Business with a Masters in Business Administration.
+She graduated from Stanford Law School with a Juris Doctor and the Stanford Graduate School of Business with a Masters in Business Administration in the spring of 2003.